Skip to content

 Short answers, pulled from the story.

-John Tyndall observed faint blue-tinted light scattering off nanoscopic particulates in purified air in 1869.
-He conjectured that a similar process gave the sky its blue hue but could not explain why blue light was preferred over red.
+In 1869, John Tyndall noticed that bright light scattering off nanoscopic particulates in purified air appeared faintly blue-tinted.
+He guessed a similar process gave the sky its blue color, but he could not explain why blue was preferred or why atmospheric dust alone could not account for the sky's intensity.
+Lord Rayleigh built on and mathematically resolved Tyndall's unfinished observation.